 Nevertheless, someone figured out that the decoder daughterboard is also a Chinese product, and is the DA32UQ from Hard & Soft Technology.
 As far as I can tell, the filter section on the HDAR is mostly implemented as proposed in this board's data sheet.

 Mind that it is not unusual for Chinese manufacturers to suddenly change their whole design drastically.
 So it is possible that the component numbers mentioned here will not match your particular HDAR version.
+In fact, your unit might have a totally different circuit.
 Check the photos to be sure.
-It is also possible that some of the flaws will already be fixed in future versions of the HDAR.
+It is possible that some of the flaws will be fixed in future versions of the HDAR, but it is equally likely that they have been exchanged for, or augmented with other flaws.

 The simplest hack that many people may want to do, is reducing the insane light output from the blue LEDs.
-You could replace the SMD resistors on the board that limit the current, but they're not so easy to reach.
+You could replace the SMD resistors on the board that limit the current, but they are difficult to reach.
 Much simpler is just to cut a part off the LEDs leads and solder a classic resistor in between.
 I used resistors of about 50kΩ, but this may be too drastic, so you should try anything between 10kΩ and 50kΩ.
 It may be necessary to use different values per LED to keep them all at the same brightness.

 This is actually a very simple hack if you're able to solder tiny surface-mount (SMD) components.
 What you need to do, is replace R20 with a 15kΩ resistor.
 The SMD components on the main board are all 0603 size, pretty tiny but still manageable.
 It is possible to solder 0805 size components in place.
 Desoldering SMD resistors and capacitors is much, much easier if you have a soldering iron with a hot air tip.
 Otherwise you need to fiddle around and try to heat both sides of the component simultaneously, a royal pain.

-If you want to know why this hack fixes the +10dB, R20 is part of a summation amplifier.
+If you want to know why this hack fixes the +10dB, R20 is part of a summation amplifier (indicated with Mix in the diagram shown earlier).
 All channels come together at the same point through 47kΩ resistors, after which follows an op-amp that acts both as amplifier and low-pass filter.
 The ratios in which the channels are mixed are the inverses of their resistor values, so by reducing the LFE channel's resistor to 15kΩ, its contribution inreases with a factor 3.13, about +10dB.

 Mind that there may be some debate about whether the +10dB LFE boost is necessary.
 As far as I know, it is mandatory for movie soundtracks.
 But for music encoded in 5.1, it appears the boost should not be applied.
 The +10dB boost makes perfect sense from a natural sound spectrum/dynamic range point-of-view and to my opinion, it should always be used, but common practices have caused a messy mix of standards.
 If you're really handy and you want to have the option to enable the +10dB when desired, you could leave R20 in place and solder a switch to its contacts, which puts a 22kΩ resistor in parallel when enabled.
 The biggest problem will probably be finding room to mount the switch.